jninanya/eia-project-summary/README.md

 The main activities planned for the LAC-Peru Use Case were/are:

 1. Agronomic data digitization using the e-Agrology platform(*in progress*).
-2. Long-term demonstration trials of agronomic practices with potential for Climate Change mitigation (*in progress*).
+2. Long-term trial of agronomic practices with potential for Climate Change mitigation (*in progress*).
 3. Remote sensing techniques applied to the LAC-Peru Use Case (*in progress*).
 4. Yield gap decomposition analysis (*in progress*).